 Most pre-podiatry students are biology majors; however, a pre‑podiatry student can major in virtually any discipline.
 Pre‑podiatry students are advised by the pre-podiatry advisors with regard to prerequisite courses required by podiatric programs, Medical College Admissions Test (MCAT) preparation, podiatry school application procedures and current trends in podiatric medical school admissions.
-Students are encouraged to participate in internship experiences with practicing podiatrists, visit podiatry programs such as Temple University’s School of Podiatric Medicine and attend on-campus presentations by podiatry school admissions personnel.

 The basic course prerequisites for the seven podiatry schools in the United States are: